Chart Color Schemes

 Bridgeman Downs demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Bridgeman Downs is notably high, with 41.6% of residents aged 15 and above holding university qualifications as of the latest data point, compared to 25.7% in Queensland and 30.4% nationwide.
-Bachelor degrees are the most prevalent at 27.5%, followed by postgraduate qualifications at 10.7% and graduate diplomas at 3.4%.
-Vocational credentials are also prominent, with 26.7% of residents aged 15 and above holding such qualifications – advanced diplomas account for 10.9% and certificates for 15.8%.
-Educational participation is notably high in the area, with 31.0% of residents currently enrolled in formal education, including 9.5% in primary education, 9.3% in secondary education, and 7.3% pursuing tertiary education.
+Educational attainment in Bridgeman Downs is notable, with 41.6% of residents aged 15+ holding university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally as of the latest data from 2021.
+Bachelor degrees are most common at 27.5%, followed by postgraduate qualifications at 10.7% and graduate diplomas at 3.4%.
+Vocational credentials are also prevalent, with 26.7% of residents aged 15+ holding such qualifications, including advanced diplomas (10.9%) and certificates (15.8%).
+Educational participation is high, with 31.0% of residents currently enrolled in formal education as of the latest figures from 2021, comprising 9.5% in primary, 9.3% in secondary, and 7.3% in tertiary education.

 Educational participation is notably high, with 31.0% of residents currently enrolled in formal education.
 This includes 9.5% in primary education, 9.3% in secondary education, and 7.3% pursuing tertiary education.